istio/istio.io/_docs/reference/istioctl-autogen/index.md

 ---
-title: Istioctl-autogen
+title: The Istioctl Command - Take 2
-overview: Options showing how to use the istioctl command.
+overview: Explains the various features and options of the istioctl command.

-order: 40
+order: 11

 bodyclass: docs
 layout: docs